efarraro/krumit/_abilities/Thrust.md

 ---

 EN_name: "Thrust"
-EN_description: "Gain 1 gold when you acquire this.
-While equipped, your next attack is piercing and does +2 damage (requires weapon).
+EN_description: "Gain 1 coin when you acquire this.
+Your attack with a melee weapon is piercing and has +2 🔸.
 Exhaust."
 EN_flavor: "Strike where they are weakest!
 Hold nothing back! – Imperiumville Drillmaster Redzepi"
 tile_id: Thrust
 cost: 0